 Wait for the primer to be fully cured before commencing your pour.

-Boxing can be made up of tuck tape, builders film, or some sort of plastic.
+Boxing can be made up of Resi Tape, builders film, or some sort of plastic.

 Cleaning of the Timber

 - DO NOT USE MINERAL TERPS - This will leave an oil residue on the timber which the epoxy resin will react to resulting in fish eyes.

 - You can clean the timber using Thinners or Metho.